-Mini Form: up to $200,000
+- Mini Form: up to $200,000

 When the estimated contract sum is less than $50,000, negotiated contracting may be used.
 When the estimated contract sum is not more than $640,000 informal competitive bidding may be used in conjunction with the Informal Form.
 When the estimated contract sum is over $640,000 formal competitive bidding is required.
 If a project has an estimated cost in excess of $640,000 and is divided into smaller sub-projects for contracting purposes, each sub-project must be formally competitively bid.

 In summary, the Mini Form may be used for projects with estimated contract sums up to $200,000.
-The Informal Form may be used for projects with estimated contract sums not more than $640,000.
+The Informal Form may be used for projects with estimated contract sums up to $640,000.
 The Brief Form may be used for projects with estimated contract sums up to $1 million dollars.
 The Long Form, or other approved documents, must be used for projects with estimated contract sums of $1 million or more.

 3.1.2 Federally Funded Projects